-The fundamental characteristic of the Ex d flameproof enclosure is its flamepath, Gas is allowed to enter an enclosure burn‑off/explode inside, with a flamepath to relieve the pressure wave of the explosion and ensure the flame is sufficiently cooled so as not to ignite any external gas as well as limit enclosure surface temperature to the defined T rating.
+To prevent popagation The fundamental characteristic of the Ex d flameproof enclosure is its flamepath, Gas is allowed to enter an enclosure burn‑off/explode inside, with a flamepath to prevent propagation of an internal explosion, relieving the pressure wave and ensuring the flame is sufficiently cooled so as not to ignite any external gas as well as limit enclosure surface temperature to the defined T rating.

 Uncertified internal components are allowed, subject to the type certificate limitations, as it does not matter if they can ignite the gas internally.
 They may be limitations to specific components particularly batteries can be an issue and special testing may have to be conducted.

 External (i.e. through wall) components must be assessed (certified) to ensure the integrity of the enclosure is not compromised and usually they are assessed independently. either as fully certified items e.g. cable glands or certified as components.

 If they are full certified in their own right then they do not need to be included1 in the enclosure certification, if they are only component certified then they must be detailed with in the enclosure certification or have a certification which covers the entire assembly.

 The Temperature category is based on maximum temperature of the external enclosure, obviously as the gas is allowed to ignite internally the local any internal hotspots are largely irrelevant to the overall certification.